-Much of the Pacific remains under foreign control, from military or illegal occupation to dependence on a coloniser state for international representation, including 'American' Samoa, Cook Islands, French-Occupied Polynesia, Guam, Hawai'i, Kanaky, Niue, Norfolk Island, Northern Marianas, Pitcairn Island, Rapa Nui, Tokelau, Uvea mo Futuna, and West Papua.
+Much of the Pacific remains under foreign control - from military or illegal occupation, through foreign military bases and live military training, to dependence on another state for international representation - including 'American' Samoa, Cook Islands, Guam, Hawai'i, Kanaky, Maohi Nui (French-Occupied Polynesia), Niue, Norfolk Island, Northern Marianas, Pitcairn Island, Rapa Nui, Tokelau, Uvea mo Futuna, and West Papua.
 The voices of these Pacific peoples, along with the voices of ngā hapū o Aotearoa and indigenous Australians, are not heard directly in the UN General Assembly and other international forums where so many decisions on crucial issues affecting our region are made - not only on nuclear weapons and other disarmament priorities, but also on social and economic justice, human rights, protection of natural resources and the environment, the COVID-19 pandemic, climate justice and demilitarisation.